 The Airport Experience Survey research was conducted through an online survey in UK, UAE, USA, Germany, France, Singapore and Hong Kong with 2,906 respondents during January 2016.

 The Mass Affluent research conducted in January 2016 surveyed 6,125 respondents across 10 countries - UK, US, India, France, Brazil, Singapore, China, UAE, Australia and Hong Kong.

 Launched in 1992, Priority Pass provides frequent travelers with airport lounge access irrespective of their class of travel or airline.
-Recognised as a premium brand with 1300+ airport lounges in its program, Priority Pass drives customer acquisition, improves retention and creates brand differentiation for blue-chip corporates and clients.
+Recognised as a premium brand with 1,300+ airport lounges in its programme, Priority Pass drives customer acquisition, improves retention and creates brand differentiation for blue-chip corporates and clients.
 It offers innovative technology including smartphone apps and Digital Membership Cards which deliver ideal customer experience and robust client accountability.

-Priority Pass, with its recent brand refresh, is a flagship product of the Collinson Group, a global leader in influencing customer behavior to drive revenue and value for its clients.
+Priority Pass, with its recent brand refresh, is a flagship product of the Collinson Group, a global leader in influencing customer behaviour to drive revenue and value for its clients.
 The Group offers a unique blend of industry and sector specialists who together provide market-leading experience in delivering products and services across four core capabilities: Lifestyle Benefits, Loyalty, Insurance, and Assistance.
 Collinson Group has more than 25 years’ experience, with 26 global locations, servicing over 800 clients in 150 countries, employing over 1,900 staff, managing over 20 million end customers.